Advanced Host Integration

 When $actor is null, Core skips pending-assignment checks on approve.
 Production code should always pass the authenticated user.

-7. Cancel — host authorization required
+7. Reassign — host authorization required

 DBFlow::cancel($instance, $user, 'Withdrawn by submitter.');